jankaspar/ts-discriminated-union/doc/types-explained.md

 This is still quite verbose and if we don't use else branch the compiler will not error once we add another case to the union.
-Other option is to define whole flow controll using chaining api.
+Other option is to define whole flow control using chaining api.

 This is so far my best try: